badlim104/media_sentiment/README.md

 #### Descriptions of the files:

 #### 20180516-20180621_reuters_unique.csv:
 Unique Reuters articles and their associated attributes for the given date range.
-All distance calculations are made using the contents this file.
+All distance calculations are made using the contents of this file.

 #### nyt_uniques_topicsLabeled.csv:
 Unique NYT articles with labeled sections.
 They were published in the same date range as the Reuters articles were.
 All distances calculations are made using the contents of this file.